Advertisement

 Be consistent

-It’s more important to be consistent in your workouts than to push yourself hard for a month and then stop going for two weeks.
-Consistency builds momentum and habit, allowing you to get into the daily routine of working out.
+It’s more important to be consistent in your workouts than to push yourself hard for a month and then stop going for 2 weeks.
+Consistency builds up momentum and habit, allowing you to get into the daily routine of working out and moving your body.
+Even on difficult days when endometriosis is keeping you down, 5 to 10 minutes of exercising may help ease the pain.

 Create achievable goals

-It can be difficult to go from never working out to exercising routinely four or five times a week.
-But building a healthy habit requires time and dedication.
+Working out, like most things in life, takes dedication and perseverance.
+It’s difficult to go from never working out to exercising routinely 4 to 5 times a week, but building a healthy habit requires time and effort.
 That’s why it’s important to create goals that are achievable and realistic for you and your body.
+Some women start with 5-minute daily stretching routines, some with 10 to 15 minutes of moderate intensity training, and others set a goal to run 2 miles by the end of the month without stopping.
+By setting achievable goals, you will stay motivated and result-driven.

 Make up a schedule

 An exercise schedule allows you to note progress, switch up your workouts, and stay on track.
-With a weekly schedule, for example, you have a plan for the days ahead and will know what you’re doing with each workout—be it swimming, walking, weight training, or something else.
-When you show up at the gym, you’re focused and determined, not walking around aimlessly, trying to figure out which machines to use.
+With a weekly schedule, for example, you have a plan for the days ahead and know what you’re doing with each workout—be it cycling, running, weightlifting, etc. So, when you show up at the gym, you’re focused and determined, not walking around aimlessly, trying to figure out which machines to use.

 Find the right environment